Policy Review Process

 - Work with REO to confirm that the document in question is a Policy, not a procedure or guideline.
 See definitions in the Policy on Policies.
 Procedures/guidelines do not need to follow this process.

 - Seek stakeholder input, including President’s Cabinet or Office of the General Counsel if necessary, on the Policy content and implementation plan; document which stakeholders were consulted and attach that documentation with submission to the UPC;

-- Sponsor to confirm either that the President’s Cabinet does not need to see the Policy or that the President’s Cabinet has already been informed of the Policy and has no concerns;
+- Confirm either that the President’s Cabinet does not need to see the Policy or that the President’s Cabinet has already been informed of the Policy and has no concerns;

 - Determine whether there are existing versions of Policies on the unit’s or others’ webpage(s) that should be removed;

 - Identify existing/conflicting/outdated Policies elsewhere on campus;

-- Ensure Policy is in the most recent version of the Board-approved template.
+- Ensure Policy is in the most recent version of the Board-approved template; and

 UPC Review of New Policies